-Del Mar College is celebrating this graduation season with a stellar win as they catapulted past a 5 percent goal to increase graduation applications, attaining a 26 percent increase this academic year.
+Del Mar College is celebrating this graduation season with a stellar win as they catapulted past a 5 percent goal to increase graduation applications, and attained a 31 percent graduation rate increase this academic year.

 “The success of the completion initiative has a huge return on investment for the college.
 The data and insights provided by Civitas Learning made increasing our applications and hitting our five-year goal within year one possible.” – Del Mar Vice President for Student Affairs, Dr. Rito Silva.

 Working under a Department of Education Title V grant aimed at increasing Hispanic graduation applications, Del Mar committed last year to boosting graduation applications by 20 percent total over the five years of the grant.
 In partnership with Civitas Learning, they realized this goal the first year.
 The strategic completion initiative is powered by data and insights from the Civitas Learning platform and uses a graduation coach model with faculty and advisors acting on the data.